 Bijagós, December 2009

-Panoramio photo copyright Africa Princess; permission requested
+Panoramio photo copyright Africa Princess; used by permission

 - Pedro Álvares